-You must make sure that anyone you employ to drive a vehicle has the right licence and qualifications - you must also check if they need to use a tachograph.
+You must make sure that anyone you employ to drive a vehicle has the right licence and qualifications.
+You must also check if they need to use a tachograph to record their journeys.

 Vehicle licence and age requirements